Skip to main content

 Excel classworkEngineering Disciplines and Skills (3 credits): Provides foundational engineering problem-solving skills.
 Students demonstrate problem-solving techniques with an emphasis on dimensions and units, create and utilize spreadsheets for analysis, employ modeling techniques, and interpret the validity of experimental results.
 Includes exploration of various engineering disciplines.
 This introductory course involves the use of Microsoft Excel.

-matlab classworkProgramming and Problem Solving (3 credits) Students formulate and solve engineering problems individually and on teams using MATLAB and other computer applications; estimate answers for comparison to computed solutions; read, interpret and write programs, instructions, and formatted output; create and interpret plots and trendlines; evaluate and compose conditional statements and looping structures; and debug.
+matlab classworkProgramming and Problem Solving (3 credits) Students formulate and solve engineering problems using computer applications; estimate answers for comparison to computed solutions; read, interpret and write programs, instructions, and formatted output; create and interpret plots and trendlines; evaluate and compose conditional statements and looping structures; and debug.
+MATLAB is used.

 solidworks classworkEngineering Graphics and Machine Design (2 credits): Introduction to engineering graphics and machine design.
-Sketching and CAD tools are used to visualize, communicate, rapid prototype, and analyze engineering problems.
+Sketching and CAD tools are used to visualize, communicate, and analyze engineering problems.
 Solidworks software is used.

 autocad classworkComputer-Aided Design and Engineering Applications (2 credits): Introduction to graphics applications for engineering and related professions.
 Two-dimensional drawings and CAD tools are used to visualize, communicate, and analyze engineering problems.
 Engineering applications include contour plots, hydrology, transportation, architectural, and site plan drawings.
 AutoCAD software is used.